merhantine/QA_with_RAG/README.md

 # Simple Question Answering using RAG Approach
-I just modified some codes as my experiments that are taken from https://github.com/Lizhecheng02/RAG-ChatBot.
-Lizhecheng02 is original author.
+I modified some codes as my experiments that are taken from https://github.com/Lizhecheng02/RAG-ChatBot.
+Lizhecheng02 is the original author.

 ## Python Environment